How Hot Is Too Hot For A Dog?

 Summertime can get brutally hot — to the point where it can actually be dangerous for dogs.

-So how can you know if it’s too hot to bring your dog outside?
+So how hot is too hot for dogs, and how can you know if it’s safe to bring your pet outside or go for a walk?

 As a rule of thumb, “If it is too hot for you, it is too hot for your pet,” Dr. Patricia Squillace, chief medical officer at Veterinary Care Group, told The Dodo.